 Chemistry is an essential part of the everyday world.
 A knowledge and understanding of its principles is the base on which applications in health, environment and industrial development are founded.
-The chemistry courses will foster understanding of science as a vital part of a sustainable society and provide a basis for further academic and career/vocational training.
+The chemistry courses will foster understanding of science as a vital part of a sustainable society, develop practical laboratory skills, and provide a basis for further education and training.